ryppl/boost-history/variadic_templates/README.compiler_requirements.txt

     error: incompatible types in assignment of '<brace-enclosed initializer list>' to 'void* [2]'

+    In addition, if using bjam, then at least one target:

+      libs/composite_storage/sandbox/pack/predator_prey.cpp

+    even a later compiler, such as:

+      ftp://gcc.gnu.org/pub/gcc/snapshots/4.6-20110129/gcc-4.6-20110129.tar.bz2

+    is required.
+For some strange reason, the use of the 4.5.1 compile, *only with bjam*, gives some error about "conversion from 'void' to non-scalar type '...' requested.

   To use the g++ variadic templates extension, the:

     -std=gnu++0x